For people prone to sciatica, during an attack, the pain can be so acute that sometimes it is impossible to even move.

 Medication soothes the pain, promotes muscle relaxation and reduces inflammation.
 If the pain persists for several months and is related to a herniated disc, surgery may be an option.

-How can a yoga class in London (or online, of course) help you fight against sciatica?
+How can a yoga class in London, yoga Birmingham or yoga online, of course, help you fight against sciatica?

 Does Yoga Help?